andreivisan/xslim.github.io/_posts/2014-01-27-liquid-tag-management-for-jekyll.md

 ---
-layout: post
-published: true
 title: Liquid tag management for Jekyll
-comments: true
-description: null
 tags:
   - jekyll
   - html
   - liquid
 ---

 Hosting a Jekyll site on GitHub Pages is cool but a bit limited.
 You can't use ruby code.
 But you can use [Liquid](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers) template tags.

 So her's a few hacks how to make a tag management for your blog: